Canadian Pacific Railway says it is ready to move an oversized western Canadian crop this fall.

 Harrison also pointed to significant infrastructural improvements by both the railway and grain handling companies, which will allow the supply chain to move greater volumes of grain more efficiently.

-However, he reiterated that all parts of the supply chain must work together and avoid finger pointing, a reference to the combative relations that emerged between large grain companies and railways during the logistically challenged 2013-14 shipping season.
+However, he reiterated that all parts of the supply chain must work collaboratively and avoid finger pointing, a reference to the combative relations that emerged between large grain companies and railways during the logistically challenged 2013-14 shipping season.

 “I am hoping that the energy consumed by finger pointing in the past can be put instead to a collective effort to work together to move even higher volumes of grain from the Canadian Prairies to customers in the U.S. or international markets,” Harrison said in his letter.